Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73 - WHIZ News

 By making the surprise trip to the tournament, Ewing alleviated some of the heat he was starting to feel back home.
 Still, this loss wasn’t pretty, and it leaves him without a NCAA or NIT victory since he arrived in 2017.
 It dropped his overall record to 62-59 — hardly a mark that would’ve cut it back in the glory days.

-Georgetown has only two seniors on the roster, but one of them is Jomorko Pickett, who was held to 11 points on 3-for-13 shooting.
+Georgetown has only two seniors on the roster, but one of them is Jamorko Pickett, who was held to 11 points on 3-for-13 shooting.

 More AP college basketball coverage: https://apnews.com/hub/college-basketball and bracket: https://apnews.com/hub/ncaa-mens-bracket